 In LASIK, a flap of corneal tissue is created with a femtosecond laser or mechanical microkeratome.
 The flap is turned back and the underlying stromal bed is sculpted (photoablated) with the excimer laser.
 The flap is then replaced without suturing.
 Because surface epithelium is not disrupted centrally, vision returns rapidly.
 Most people notice a significant improvement the next day.
 LASIK can be used to treat myopia, hyperopia, and astigmatism.

-Advantages of LASIK over PRK include the desirable lack of central stromal healing response (the central corneal epithelium is not removed, thereby decreasing the risk of central haze formation that occurs during healing), the shorter visual rehabilitation period, and minimal postoperative pain.
+Advantages of LASIK over photorefractive keratectomy (PRK) include the desirable lack of central stromal healing response (the central corneal epithelium is not removed, thereby decreasing the risk of central haze formation that may occur during PRK healing), the shorter visual rehabilitation period, and minimal postoperative pain.

 Disadvantages include possible intraoperative and postoperative flap-related complications, such as irregular flap formation, flap dislocation, and long-term corneal ectasia.
 Ectasia occurs when the cornea has become so thin that intraocular pressure causes instability and bulging of the thinned and weakened corneal stroma.
 Blurring, increasing myopia, and irregular astigmatism can result.

+In PRK, unlike laser in situ keratomileusis (LASIK), no corneal flap is created.
 In PRK, the corneal epithelium is removed and then the excimer laser is used to sculpt the anterior curvature of the corneal stromal bed.
-PRK is used to treat myopia, hyperopia, and astigmatism.
+PRK is used to treat myopia Overview of Refractive Error , hyperopia Overview of Refractive Error , and astigmatism Overview of Refractive Error .
 The epithelium typically takes 3 to 4 days to regenerate; during this time a bandage contact lens is worn.
-Unlike LASIK, no corneal flap is created.

-PRK may be more suitable for patients with thin corneas or anterior basement membrane dystrophy.
+PRK may be more suitable for patients with thin corneas or epithelial basement membrane dystrophy.

 Advantages of PRK include an overall thicker residual stromal bed, which reduces but does not eliminate the risk of ectasia, and lack of flap-related complications.